lgschaer/MetaG_sunburst_tutorial/README.md

 # Making a sunburst plot using the sunburstR package

-### This outputs an interactive html file, hover over each section to see taxonomic names.

-See "example.html"

 ### Colors are challenging with this package since you must input a vector of colors in exactly the right order to color by phylum like this example.